Shopfloor Management Definition

 - They must be measurable (m = measurable).

-- They must be accepted by the employees (a = accepted).
+- They must be accepted by the employee (a = accepted).

-- The target and limit values must be selected in such a way that they are realistic (r = realistic).
+- The chosen target and limit values must be realistic (r = realistic).

 - There must be a timeframe for implementation (t = timely).

-The key figures can be presented in different ways, such as quality, costs, deadlines, and people.
+The KPIs can be presented in different ways, such as quality, costs, deadlines, and people.

-It is essential to proceed in a systematic way when solving problems sustainably.
-Here it is vital to use methods that are not complicated.
-The procedures must be appropriate to the level of education of all employees.
-It is not enough to teach employees approaches to problem-solving in the form of (just one) training session(s).
-Solving a problem is a learning process for employees that develops gradually.
-For the process of problem-solving, one should use the PDCA cycle brought out by W. E. Deming.
+In order to solve problems permanently, it is essential to proceed systematically.
+It is important to use methods that are not complicated.
+The methods must be appropriate to the level of education of all employees.
+It is not enough to teach employees approaches to problem solving in the form of (just one) training session(s).
+Solving a problem independently is a learning process for employees that develops gradually.
+For the process of problem solving, one should use the PDCA cycle brought out by W. E. Deming.
 This is a continuous improvement process with four recurring steps:

 - Step 1: Planning phase (plan).

-- Step 2: Apply or try out the solution (do).
+- Step 2: Apply or test the solution (do).

-- Step 3: The improvement measures must be checked and evaluated (check).
+- Step 3: Check or evaluate possible improvement measures (check).

-- Step 4: The learning successes are evaluated, and action is taken (act).
+- Step 4: Evaluate learning successes, and take action (act)

-CIP is a fundamental prerequisite for store floor management to live a lean culture in the company.
-Initially, the CIP comes from the Japanese.
+CIP is a basic prerequisite for shop floor management in order to bring about a lean culture in the company.
+Originally, the CIP comes from the Japanese.
 There it is known under the term Kaizen.
 Kaizen is made up of the words kai=change and zen=the good.
-Everything is to be changed for the better, which is ultimately reflected in the processes.
+Everything is to be changed for the better, which is ultimately reflected in processes.

-Ultimately, lean thinking should lead to a change in thinking among employees and managers because lean culture is an entirely different way of thinking than our Western culture.
-Ultimately, the company should constantly be learning through continuous improvement while at the same time measuring the methods used.
+Ultimately, implementing a lean culture should lead to a change in thinking among employees as well as managers, because lean culture is a completely different way of thinking in contrast to our Western culture.
+Ultimately, the company should constantly learn through continuous improvement while at the same time measuring the methods used.

-Since continuous process improvement takes place, the following advantages arise for companies:
+When implementing a culture of continuous improvement, the following benefits and advantages arise for companies:

-- If something deviates from the actual process, it is possible to react more quickly.
+- If something deviates from the planned process, it is possible to react more quickly

 - Resources are used optimally